What opportunities and risks are in trade between Armenia, Azerbaijan, and Georgia?

 Overall outlook

-Trade between Armenia, Azerbaijan, and Georgia holds significant economic potential, particularly in transit logistics, energy cooperation, and regional connectivity.
-However, political instability and uneven regional cooperation remain major challenges to sustainable development.
+Trade relations between Armenia, Azerbaijan, and Georgia have significant economic potential, especially in the field of transit transport, energy cooperation, and regional connectivity.
+Political unrest and disparities in regional cooperation, however, continue to be a major obstacle to sustainable development.

 Related Articles